azat-io/eslint-config/react/docs.md

 screen.getByText(/odd-taxi-passenger/i)
 ```

-### no-render-in-setup
+### no-render-in-lifecycle

-Disallow the use of `render` in testing frameworks setup functions.
+Disallow the use of `render` in testing frameworks lifecycle functions.

 ### no-unnecessary-act